-A fast and powerful router marketed for gaming and media streaming, it broadcasts strong Wi-Fi connectivity to every corner.
-It's also very expensive, costing just under $400.
+This fast and powerful router is marketed as a great option for gaming and media streaming.
+It broadcasts a strong Wi-Fi connection with great range, but it’s very expensive, costing just under $400.

 Ranked in these QuestionsQuestion Ranking

 Pro Less congestion with multiple Wi-Fi bands